meshtastic/meshtastic/website/docs/software/python/cli.md

 meshtastic --setchan psk 0x1a1a1a1a2b2b2b2b1a1a1a1a2b2b2b2b1a1a1a1a2b2b2b2b1a1a1a1a2b2b2b2b --info
 ```

-Use "--setchan psk none" to turn off encryption.
+Use `--setchan psk none` to turn off encryption.

-Use "--setchan psk random" will assign a new (high quality) random AES256 key to the primary channel (similar to what the Android app does when making new channels).
+Use `--setchan psk random` will assign a new (high quality) random AES256 key to the primary channel (similar to what the Android app does when making new channels).

-Use "--setchan psk default" to restore the standard 'default' (minimally secure, because it is in the source code for anyone to read) AES128 key.
+Use `--setchan psk default` to restore the standard 'default' (minimally secure, because it is in the source code for anyone to read) AES128 key.

 ### Ham radio support